.skip-nav {position:absolute;left:-10000px;top:auto;width:1px;height:1px;overflow:hidden;} Skip to main content

 Make the Best Choices

 But low-growing trees, shrubs and other plants can be compatible with TVA right of way easements provided that you know where to plant them.
 That’s why TVA is here to help you make good choices.
-We have prepared a list of suggested trees and shrubs that are compatible with transmission rights of way.
+Below is a list of suggested trees and shrubs that are compatible with transmission rights of way.

 Just remember that even if a particular tree or shrub is on the list, it might still be a problem if you plant it in the wrong place.
 Also, avoid woody plants that, while low-growing, can impede access for maintenance and slow down repairs.